mwick83/irrigation_ctrl/README.md

 I have chosen to publish the voltage and reservoir fill level in mV and "percent multiplied 10" to prevent the usage of floating point variables as much as possible.

-### SNTP handling

-The control logic requires to be notified of changes in the system time to work properly.
-Manually setting the time through the debug console is no problem at all, because I have all the software under my control.
-But the SNTP implementation is part of the lwIP stack used in the ESP-IDF.
-It doesn't signalize any state changes at all.
-According to a [discussion on Github](https://github.com/espressif/esp-idf/pull/1668), I'm not the only one needing such a feature and it looks like it's already in development.

-As the time of writing and implementing SNTP properly in the control logic, the internal patch wasn't made public.
-Therefore, I modified the weak-hook patch shown in the thread above.
-It is available in here as [sntp.patch](sntp.patch).
-It must be applied to the ESP-IDF checkout.
-The timeSystem.cpp re-implements these weak functions to interface with the SNTP code of lwIP.

-ToBeDone: Update flow charts above with the SNTP implementation.

 ## Compiling and running

 The project is a plain ESP-IDF project.
 It provides a good way to include external components into the compile flow.
 They are either included as git submodules or simple sub directories in the 'components' dir.